Group

 The core objective of the E-Mobility Cyber Security project is to foster NTU-Industry research collaboration toward EV-centric smart, secure, and green mobility.
 The expertise-centric research collaboration consists of three working groups including vehicular communication for EV charging management, cyber security of charging infrastructure, and data analytics for cyber risk prediction.

-DroNET is targeting to innovate novel security techniques for connected drone communication for enabling range of next-generation drone use cases to realize securely connected and autonomous drones.
+DroNET is targeting to innovate novel security techniques for connected drone communication to enable a range of next-generation drone use cases to realize securely connected and autonomous drones.
 A technology resource team will be built up in the department utilizing the drone-centric communication networking, robotics, and security expertise at NTU.

 LiNET-Visible Light Secure Networking for Connected Vehicles